-This class is for students with minimal or no previous instruction in Spanish, and who are non-native or non-heritage speakers.
+This class is for students with previous instruction in Spanish, including Spanish 1411, and who are non-native or non-heritage speakers.
 (Native speakers and heritage speakers should take the CLEP or register for 2312).
 Emphasis on pronunciation, vocabulary, and basic language stressing an oral approach with special emphasis on conversation & oral skills.
 One-hour lab period required weekly.